 A mutant who discovered his powers by accidentally freezing an entire city block.
 He then enrolled into Charles Xavier's school of mutants and became a member of the X-Men.
-Bobby caused a lot of trouble for the X-Men social scale as his relationship with both Kitty Pryde and Bobby Drake became a constant disruption.
-After the events of Ultimatum where most of the X-Men were killed including Charles Xavier, the group was disbanded and the school closed down.
+Bobby caused a lot of trouble for the X-Men social scale as his relationship with both Kitty Pryde and Rogue became a constant disruption.
+After the events of Ultimatum where most of the X-Men were killed, including Charles Xavier, the group was disbanded and the school closed down.
 Bobby, without a home since his own parents refused to take him in, tried to move in with his old teammate and ex-girlfriend, Kitty Pryde, who was staying in New York with her mother.
 After Kitty's mother refused to take him in, Kitty decided to contact Aunt May and ask if it was okay for Bobby Drake to move in.
 Aunt May gladly accepted and Bobby moved in the Parker residence which already housed not just the Parkers, but Gwen Stacey and Johnny Storm as well.

 An Ice Suit: His powers manifest by covering his body in a shell of ice.

 Brilliant, but Lazy: Bobby has a ton of potential.
 When Bishop came from the future, he was remissed to find an underdeveloped Bobby Drake to be so underwhelming.
 He suggested that Bobby's power could stop or slow time, but alas, Bobby ignored the man and continued to goof off.

 Casanova Wannabe: He once hit on a girl by putting ice cubes in her drink.
 Human Torch and Spider-Man discuss the corniness of this.